-- Diy Party Lanterns .. and more than 100 other tutorials.
+- These fun button snakes.. and more than 100 other tutorials.

 It's a super fluffy tutu skirt with multiple layers of tulle, great for parties, birthdays, weddings, and can easily become part of a princess costume for pretend play.
 And have I mentioned it makes a perfect photo prop or a Halloween costume?
 It's great to have a tutu skirt in addition to all these pretty everyday diy skirts girls like.